 Studies reveal the brain pays more attention to what’s new or different.
-It's natural for people to get curious about something new, foreign, weird, unpredictable or different.
+It's natural for people to get curious about something new, foreign, weird, unpredictable, or different.
 When eLearning content is surprising or unexpected, ignoring it becomes impossible.
-According to Carmine Gallo's blog "Why TED Talks Are Impossible to Resist," experts in the subject explained that “Our brains are trained to look for something brilliant and new, something that stands out, something that looks delicious.”
+According to Carmine Gallo, an expert in the subject “Our brains are trained to look for something brilliant and new, something that stands out, something that looks delicious.”

 To get your learners to pay attention for a long time, you need to keep giving them new things to think about, but obviously, you don't want to stray too far from the topic.
 Making a comparison, simile, or metaphor helps focus attention.
 Plus, if you refer to a familiar aspect of the learner's life, they may find it easier to grasp your point.